OmarMiniesy/Notes/Security/Cryptography/Symmetric Ciphers.md

 ### General Notes

-Symmetric ciphers are a type of cryptography technique that operates using one shared secret key.
+Symmetric ciphers are a type of cryptographic technique that operates using one shared secret key.

 There are two main types of symmetric ciphers; either **block** or **stream**.
 * **Block ciphers**: These encrypt data in fixed-size blocks, typically 64 or 128 bits at a time.
+	* These ciphers are *deterministic*.
+The same plaintext and key will always produce the same ciphertext.
 * **Stream ciphers**: These encrypt plaintext messages one bit or one byte at a time.

 > There are various modes that utilize both of these types.